os-climate/sostrades-dev-tools/README.md

 Depending on your needs, two different environment installations are proposed.
 A common setup is mandatory whatever the installation you need to perform.

-Follow the diagram below to know what you need to install :
+Follow the diagram below to know what you need to install:

 ![](doc_images/choose_your_env.png)